-10. Parents and eligible students have the right to file a complaint with the U.S. Department of Education concerning an alleged failure by the district to comply with the requirements of FERPA.
-Such a complaint should be filed with the U.S. Department of Education at the following address:
+10. Parents and eligible students have the right to file a complaint with the U.S. Department of Education concerning an alleged failure by the district to comply with the

 Family Policy Compliance Office U.S. Department of Education 600 Independence Avenue, S.W.
 Washington, DC 20202-4605